clem2507/nomics-AI/README.md

 The entire implementation can be found inside the _preprocessing.py_ file.
 Now that the data is ready to be processed, the deep learning models can come into play.

-### Convolutional Neural Network (CNN)
+### Convolutional Neural Network (FCN)

-The first approach is to use the well-known CNN classification technique.
+The first approach is to use the well-known FCN classification technique.
 In the context of time series data, the convolutional neural network process can be divided into 4 main steps.

 1. It first creates a kernel of time series width length k that will only move in one direction, from the start to the end of the time series.
 2. Then, the convolutional layer is created after performing convolution with the kernel on the input data.
 Its main goal is to filter the information and to extract the most significant features.